hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red_gui-branch.md

 I have tested it.
 Changing to `1x1` solved the shadow problem but 2 things have emerged.
 1) If you use `1x1` with the cat emoticon, RED hangs, I mean the console become black and nothing is printed.
-2) If I write `base transparent 1x1  "O" "Ì†ΩÌ∞±"` the error which comes out has strange characters.
+2) If I write `base transparent 1x1  "O" "üê±"` the error which comes out has strange characters.
 They seems not correctly managed: `Script Error: VID - invalid syntax at: ["ÔøΩÔøΩ"]`

 [12:23:42](#WTtCPWsLN634SPRh8PyWLCFURoUYEU75oShq_ieslyI) <GiuseppeChillemi (GiuseppeChillemi)>:
 > <@qtxie-55659cf315522ed4b3e10064:gitter.im> There is no real transparent for the background color, the `transparent` color just sets it to the default background color.